Bay pipefish

 These pipefish display a curious approach at reproduction.
 Usually, these fish join together in pairs during the morning to reproduce.
 It is the female pipefish that spend their time courting the male by demonstrations of their colorful appearance, brought out by breeding season.
-Males are the ones responsible for growing offspring within pouches at the front of their underbelly.
-Within this brooding pouch, the females will lay around two hundred eggs in the span of two hours.
+Males grow offspring within pouches at the front of their underbelly.
+Within this brooding pouch, the females will lay around two hundred eggs over two hours.
 Once the eggs are enclosed in the male’s pouch, the eggs will develop for about one or two weeks.
-The males during this period maintain the appearance of being pregnant and provide nourishment to the embryos through its bloodstream and an extremity connected to their abdominal wall.
+The male during this period appears pregnant and nourishes the embryos through his bloodstream and an extremity connected to his abdominal wall.

-Typically, male pipefish are known to have a breeding period of at least 6 months and are not found to be monogamous.
+Typically, male pipefish are known to have a breeding period of at least six months and are not found to be monogamous.
 Females have been discovered to mate with several males as they have an unlimited amount of eggs.

 Offspring were seen to mature into adults in a span of less than a year.
 By the end of that year, individual pipefish were seen to begin reproduction.